 The future projections based on four representative concentration pathways (RCPs) (2.6, 4.5, 6.0 and 8.5) show that the earth atmosphere will gain 2.6-3.8 oC temperature by 2100.
 In Nepal, the mean annual temperature is projected to increase by 1.40C by 2030, 2.80C by 2060 and 4.70C by 2090.
 Based on the Regional Circulation Model (ReCM), the total precipitation and its intensity may increase by 15-20% during the summer (NCVST, 2009).
 The total precipitation is projected to increase by 6% and 12% by 2050 and 2080s, respectively (MoSTE, 2014), however precipitation projection from observed historical trends show decrease in post monsoon rainfall (Hijioka et al., 2014), with more erratic, heavy and unpredictable rain with in shorter period potentially leading to extreme drought (Shrestha et al., 2000).Similarly annual precipitation of Nepal is increasing by 13mm and days of rainfall are decreasing by 0.8 days per year (Manandhar et al., 2011).These changing patterns of climatic variables are expected to severely affect the crop production, livelihood and food security in Nepal (Sujakhu et al., 2016)

 The species distribution modelling (SDM) is one of the simple and quick tools for identifying the climatic covering and projections of climatic impacts on species and can be used to match adaptation policies and practices.
 Understanding exact suitable area of crop and prediction of suitable area is essential to know for further expansion or shrinkage of cultivation area that may open new avenue to rescue of neglected local landraces.
 In Nepal, study of climatic variables on modeling for habitat suitability of minor crop species is virtually absent.
-This work not only fulfills gap but also opens new avenue to analyze the habitat of crop species in response to different environmental variables and predict the habitat suitability by using machine learning software Maxent.
+This work not only fulfills the gap but also opens new avenue to analyze the habitat of crop species in response to different environmental variables and predict the habitat suitability by using the machine learning software Maxent.

 Materials and Methods